Public DNS Server Tool is a small utility for changing the DNS servers in Windows XP, Vista, 7, 8, 8.1 and 10 on the fly.

 Public DNS Server Tool allows you to backup your DNS server settings.
 To backup, select Backup → Backup from the menubar.
 It would ask you a location where you want to save the backup file.
 The backup file is automatically named with current date and time in the DD-MM-YYYY HH-MM-TT format.
 The backup file is in the standard Registry script (.REG) format, so you can just double-click on it to restore the DNS server settings inside it.
 However, it also allows you restore DNS setting from within the Public DNS Server Tool.
 To restore, select Backup → Restore from the menubar.
 It would ask you to select a backup REG file.
 The entries inside the reg file would be automatically inserted into the Windows Registry and DNS servers would be updated.

 - Download Public DNS Server Tool to your computer.

 - Unzip it to any folder you want on your hard disk.

 - Run Public DNS Server Tool by double-clicking on PublicDNS.exe.
 Since this tool makes changes to your DNS server settings, it requires administrator privileges.
 If you are running Windows XP, then you should be logged in as an administrator.
-If you are running Windows Vista, Windows 7 or Windows 8, then you will be shown UAC (User Account Control) and would be asked to provide administrator login.
+If you are running Windows Vista, Windows 7, Windows 8 or Windows 10, then you will be shown UAC (User Account Control) and would be asked to provide administrator login.

-- Choose your Network Interface Card (NIC) from the dropdown listbox.
+- Choose your Network Interface Card (NIC) from the dropdown list box.
 If you have only one NIC, then it will be pre-selected.
-As you select an NIC card, the current DNS server configured for the selected NIC would be shown in big blue text.
+As you select a NIC card, the current DNS server configured for the selected NIC would be shown in big blue text.
 You can select the checkbox labeled Select all to select all the NIC cards in your system.